Steven-matos/discord-rsvp-bot/COMMANDS.md

 /edit_event day:monday
 ```
 *Then modify the form that appears*

+**Error Handling:**
+- If the modal fails to appear due to timing issues, you'll get a clear error message
+- Simply try the command again - no need to restart or wait
+- The bot now handles Discord's interaction timing automatically

 #### `/force_post_rsvp`
 **What it does:** Manually posts today's RSVP if the automatic daily posting failed or didn't happen.